bsifflard77/pup-portrait/progress.md

    - .env.example with all required variables
    - .gitignore for monorepo

- **16:30** - Initialized GitHub repository
+ **16:30** - Pushed to GitHub repository
-   - Repository: github.com/bsifflard77/pup-portrait
+   - Repository: github.com/bsifflard77/pup-portrait (private)
-   - Initial commit with full project structure
+   - Initial commit with full project structure (46 files)
    - All Phase 1 setup code committed and pushed
+   - User also set up Supabase project

 ---